Launch: Expected for end of November 2015

 The eLISA Mission

-eLISA will consist of a configuration (cluster) of three satellites, one mother and two daughter spacecraft, placed at the corners of an equilateral triangle with a side length of approximately one million kilometers, which will follow the Earth on its orbit around the sun at a distance of about 50 million kilometers (i.e. the center of gravity of the cluster will follow the Earth at a phase angle of 20 degrees when viewed from the sun).
+eLISA will consist of a configuration (cluster) of three satellites, one mother and two daughter spacecraft, placed at the corners of an equilateral triangle with a side length of approximately two million kilometers, which will follow the Earth on its orbit around the sun at a distance of about 50 million kilometers (i.e. the center of gravity of the cluster will follow the Earth at a phase angle of 20 degrees when viewed from the sun).
 Moreover, the entire configuartion is inclined by 60 degrees with repsect to the orbital plane of the Earth around the Sun (i.e. the ecliptic plane).
 The mother spacecraft carries two and each of the daughter spacecraft carry one free-flying test masses that will be kept as far as possible free of external disturbances.
 The mutual distances of the test masses from satellite to satellite will be measured by means of high-precision heterodyne laser-interferometry.

 In this way, the extremely small distance variations between the test masses of two satellites can be detected which are caused by the passages of a gravitational waves.
-The required measurement accuracy of the distances amounts to typically 1/100 of the diameter of a hydrogen atom (10 exp -12 meters) at a distance of one million kilometers (for a broadband measurement in the frequency range from 1 to 10 Millihertz).
+The required measurement accuracy of the distances amounts to typically 1/100 of the diameter of a hydrogen atom (10 exp -12 meters) at a distance of two million kilometers (for a broadband measurement in the frequency range from 1 to 10 Millihertz).
 The tiny orbital and attitude corrections which are necessary to keep each satellite centered on the test masses will be determined by a "Drag-free Attitude Control System" (DFACS) using the measurements of inertial sensors.
 The attitude measurements will be converted into correctional motions via Micro-Newton thrusters.
 Cold gas and colloid thrusters will be tested during the LISA Pathfinder mission.

 LISA Pathfinder: Technology Goals